by Tegwyn H. Brickhouse, DDS, PhD

 Help Children Access a True Dental Home

-Help children in underserved communities access dental care through the use of dental homes, mobile care, and teledentistry to promote patient-provider relationships that build trust, cultural competency and continuity of care.
-Our Dental Resource Program provides essential resources to 72 nonprofit, safety-net dental clinics and organizations in 24 states.
+Help children in underserved communities access dental care through the use of dental homes, mobile care, and teledentistry to promote patient-provider relationships that build trust, cultural competency, and continuity of care.
+Our Dental Resource Program provides essential resources to nonprofit, safety-net dental clinics and organizations serving hundreds of thousands of kids across the country.
 Your generosity will help them provide routine dental care and preventive services, and education to help kids avoid the need for emergency care.

 Give of Your Time